ateyapayo/motorola-coding-challenge/README.md

 PASSWORD: 2023_Motorola
 ```

 If the Sign In is successful, then you will be redirected to the home.
 This final destination, according to the assignment text, didn't need to show any content.
 Therefore I simply decorated the Angular Component initail message and left that as successful message.
+You can also ensure that the validation is effective by inserting some incorrect username and/or password or leaving the form blank.
+Try to sign in and see what happens.

 ## Build